The Princess Diaries: Primary characters

-Amelia "Mia" Mignonette Grimaldi Thermopolis Renaldi, Princess of Genovia
+Amelia "Mia" Mignonette Grimaldi Thermopolis Renaldo, Princess of Genovia

 Mia Thermopolis is the protagonist of the series.
 She is the teenage daughter of Helen Thermopolis, a painter, and Philippe Renaldo, the crown prince of Genovia.
-Mia learns she is the Princess Regent of Genovia while she is a student at the fictional Albert Einstein High School in Manhattan.
+Mia learns she is the heir apparent of Genovia while she is a student at the fictional Albert Einstein High School in Manhattan.

 Mia is sometimes shy and has a down-to-earth personality, though on occasion she shows herself to be quite sarcastic and sly.
 Throughout the series, she is very critical of herself, describing herself as flat-chested, taller than most girls at 5-foot-9, and having embarrassingly large feet.
 She also has a tendency to over-analyze and worry.

 In the film series, some of Mia's external characteristics and life details are altered, but much of her core personality remains.
 She is portrayed by Anne Hathaway.
 Her last name was changed to Renaldi for the films.

-Clarisse Marie Grimaldi Renaldi, Dowager Princess of Genovia
+Clarisse Mignonette Grimaldi Renaldo, Dowager Princess of Genovia

 Clarisse is the dowager princess of Genovia and Mia's paternal grandmother.
 Mia refers to her as "Grand-mère" (French for "Grandmother").
-As a young woman, she married Prince Rupert Renaldi and had two sons.
+As a young woman, she married Prince Rupert Renaldo and had one son.
 She speaks French most of the time, but she can also speak English; however, she disdains English as a vulgar language.
 She is almost always accompanied by her miniature poodle, Rommel, who is notable for having a severe case of OCD that causes him to lick his own fur off.
 She smokes often and enjoys drinking sidecars.
 She is not above lying or manipulating others in order to get her own way.

 In the film series, Clarisse is portrayed by Julie Andrews and is characterized as more proper.